spatiotemporalData2025/TEUKU_zikri/Algo3/README.md

-Report on DBSCAN and Its Subsequent Developments
+# Report on DBSCAN and Its Subsequent Developments

-1. Original DBSCAN (Ester et al., KDD 1996)
+## 1. Original DBSCAN (Ester et al., KDD 1996)

-Citation
+### Citation
 Ester, M., Kriegel, H.-P., Sander, J., & Xu, X.
-“A Density-Based Algorithm for Discovering Clusters in Large Spatial Databases with Noise.”
+"A Density-Based Algorithm for Discovering Clusters in Large Spatial Databases with Noise."
 Proceedings of the 2nd International Conference on Knowledge Discovery and Data Mining (KDD), 1996, pp. 226–231.

-1.1 Motivation
+### 1.1 Motivation

 Classical clustering algorithms (k-means, k-medoids, hierarchical) show serious limitations for large spatial databases: they require the number of clusters k in advance, are biased toward convex cluster shapes, and often do not scale well to large datasets.